MykolaPinchuk/gcp_documentation/GCP_project_deployment_template.md

  - GAE console > services has logs for each service. this decreases need to ever use cloud shell.
  - F1 instance of gae may have inusfficient ram for some use cases.
 You can pick more powerful instance by editing app.yaml.
  - You can put my own files into gae app folder.
 This will work as long as their path is specified relative to that folder.
+ - If logs show that input was [None, None, ...] this likely means that you are using main.py from another project, i.e., it cn not read user input.